redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - The attribute `name` in the example code above are `lang` and `style`.

-    - Attribute `name` indicates extra information you are supplying about the element's content.
+    - Attribute `name` indicates the kind of extra information you are supplying about the content of the `element`.
 It should be written in lowercase.

     - The attribute `value` in the example code above are `eng-us` and `color:red`.